Former presidents lead Texas concert for hurricane relief

 The concert featured the country music band Alabama, Rock & Roll Hall of Famer 'Soul Man' Sam Moore, gospel legend Yolanda Adams and Texas musicians Lyle Lovett and Robert Earl Keen.

+The appeal backed by the ex-presidents has raised $31 million since it began on Sept.
+7, said Jim McGrath, spokesman for George H.W.
+Bush.

 Texas A&M is home to the presidential library of the elder Bush.
-At 93, he has a form of Parkinson's disease and uses a motorized scooter or a wheelchair for mobility, though he participated in the coin flip at February's Super Bowl in his hometown of Houston.
+At 93, he has a form of Parkinson's disease and appeared in a wheelchair at the event.
+His wife Barbara and George W. Bush's wife Laura Bush were in the audience.

 George W. Bush was Texas governor before leaving for the White House and now lives in Dallas.